What is Strategy Implementation?

 Now that your meetings are in place, you'll want to choose a consistent way of reporting the progress of your strategy implementation.
 The main objectives of this report should be:

-Ensure that the report includes the names of the owner of each goal (accountability), as well as the names of the people actually getting things done (recognition).
+Ensure that the report includes the names of the owner of each goal (accountability), as well as the names of the people getting things done (recognition).

-Step #6: Strategy implementation in strategic management
+Step #6: Link performance management with strategic management

 Linking performance reviews to strategy, the first five steps of our process guide to strategy implementation are the absolute basics to ensure that you have success implementing and executing your strategy.